 “Nothing.
 You shouldn’t grill me, it’s my birthday.”

-Leslie peered as his hand-me-down watch, yawning.
-“Just for two more hours.
+Leslie peered as his hand-me-down watch, stretching his other arm above his head.
+“For two more hours.
 Then I’m allowed to grill you all I want.”

-“Sure,” said Rosie, her tone bubbling with sarcasm, but he had already turned to whatever books he had piled on his desk tonight.
+“Swell,” said Rosie, her tone bubbling with sarcasm, but he had already turned to whatever books he had piled on his desk tonight.
 Rosie suspected textbooks.
 She couldn’t recall a time he wasn’t behind on his homework; especially math and history.
-Rosie lacked a better grade in English.
+Rosie lacked a better grade in English, but she had no desire to study now.

 She watched his back.
-He rested his head on his hand; she had difficulty deciphering whether he was asleep, or reading.
+He rested his head on his hand; she had difficulty telling whether he was asleep, or reading.
 Regardless, he didn’t seem prone to moving anytime soon.

 Rosie took up the journal once again.
 For a book, it was appallingly ugly in their dim lighting.
 But she reckoned it would look just as awful in direct sunlight.
 She grew shaky from the black guilt that spun in her belly.
 She wished she liked it.
 She wished she appreciated it.
 But she just couldn’t.